Calebkech/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

+## Team Members

+1. Caleb Kemboi
+2. Aymane Montassir

+## Project Overview

+This project involves implementing various sorting algorithms in the C programming language.
+The tasks are divided among the team members, and each member is responsible for specific parts of the project.

+## Coding Standards and Requirements

+- Allowed Editors: vi, vim, emacs
+- Compilation: Ubuntu 20.04 LTS using gcc with options -Wall -Werror -Wextra -pedantic -std=gnu89
+- Code Style: Betty style
+- No global variables allowed
+- Header file: sort.h for function prototypes
+- Maximum 5 functions per file
+- Do not use standard library functions unless specified otherwise

+## Sorting Algorithms Project

 In this project, we implemented several different sorting algorithms.

 ## Helper Files